The Best Ways To Cope With Fear Of Sex (Genophobia)

 Having someone you can trust and communicate with safely may make a huge difference in recovering from past traumas.
 If your partner is patient with you and doesn't push you into sexual activity, you may feel safe to try new activities when you're ready.

-Overcoming specific phobias like genophobia may feel difficult on your own.
+Overcoming specific phobias like genophobia may seem difficult on your own.
 Enlisting the help of a licensed therapist may move the process along so that you can recover with greater ease and productivity.
 Getting advice from your friends or loved ones can be helpful, but guidance from a licensed therapist can help you get to the root cause of the problem and begin to heal from it.
+They might even suggest a homework assignment to help you practice overcoming your fears.

 If you're uncomfortable leaving home for an appointment or find that you'd feel safer in your own home, you might consider trying online therapy.
 Online therapy can be an effective treatment for specific phobias.
 One study looked at the efficacy of internet-delivered treatment for phobias and found that the intervention successfully reduced anxiety symptoms.
 The study also showed that participants experienced fewer fearful emotions and were less prone to believing catastrophic thoughts in the long term.

-If you're ready to try online counseling, consider an online platform such as BetterHelp, which has a growing database of counselors specializing in various mental health issues.
+If you're ready to try online counseling, consider an online platform such as BetterHelp, which may connect you to various counselors specializing in different mental health challenges.

 Takeaway